openath/athlib/README.md

 # Installation

+For the Python version, it should be just

     pip install athlib

 If working on this source, you'll need to ensure the inner package (./py/athlib) is on your path, so that you can execute "import athlib"

+# Documentation
+...can be found at http://athlib.readthedocs.org/

+If you want to hack on athlib, look there too.
+We'll move some things from below shortly, and try to keep this README very short.

 ## Age Groups
 The first Python function included has been in use in our entry system for 2 years, and has a reasonable number of tests.
 It just works out age groups from a competition date and birth date.
 There are three supported categories: XC, ROAD and TF.